 The thing is, any external stimulus affects your focus and subsequently your motivation.
 And that is the intention of social networks.
 After all, these apps are designed to keep their users within their platforms as long as possible.
 That’s how they make money.

 It’s bad for you, particularly, however.
 Because browsing through social media is a passive pastime.
 That is, you just sit in the armchair receiving mass information in the most passive way possible.

 Have you ever noticed how that 10-minute stop to check what’s happening on your social media easily consumes almost an hour of your time without you realizing it?

-Over time, your brain gets lazy as it gets used to not having to strain to be entertained.
+Over time, your brain gets lazy as it gets used to not having to put any effort to be entertained or rewarded.

 Never forget that your motivation is fragile.
 Therefore, it requires maintenance.

 That is, if you want to keep motivated and get rid of laziness, don’t let social media apps dictate your behavior.
 Don’t fall into the trap of living on social media and not doing anything productive in real life.

 Turn off notifications on all social media apps so that no one will get in your way.

 4. The Lack Of Motivation and Inaptitude to Stop Being Lazy Might Mean You Suffer From FOMO